rowdyroad/video2mjpeg/README.md

-# rtsp2mjpeg
+# video2mjpeg
-Module to casting mjpeg stream over http from rtsp (or any) video source
+Module to casting mjpeg stream over http from any video source

 ## Direct using